Tarpon Fishing British Virgin Islands

 How do I land the Tarpon?

 Keep an eye on the line angle as he may take a half-dozen leaps out of the water.
-If he gets slackline on any of his jumps, he will throw the hook.
+He will throw the hook if he gets slackline on any of his jumps.
+The thrill of this chase is part of what makes tarpon fishing so exhilarating.

-When he has tired some (if 10 to 15 minutes haven’t passed, he is not tired yet) start bringing him back in.
+When he has tired some (if 10 to 15 minutes haven’t passed, he is not tired yet), start bringing him back in.
+Patience is vital in this process, allowing you to stay calm and collected as you reel in your catch.

-They are magnificent fish, so you do not want to gaff or harm him, so you need him to be dead tired before you try to boat him.
+They are magnificent fish, so you do not want to gaff or harm him, so you need him to be dead tired before you try to beat him.
+Remember, careful handling is about your catch and respecting the natural world around you.

-When he sees the boat, he will probably take off again, but with patience, you will bring him back.
+When he sees the boat, he will probably take off again, but you will bring him back with patience.

 Tarpon has extremely tiny teeth.
-We usually put a glove on the one hand and try to put four fingers into his mouth and thumb under the jaw, then with the not gloved hand, we slip our fingers into its gill opening and lift him out of the water.
+We usually put a glove on one hand and try to put four fingers into his mouth and thumb under the jaw.
+Then, with the ungloved hand, we slip our fingers into its gill opening and lift him out of the water.

-Remove the hook, get some pictures then slip him back into the water.
+Remove the hook, get some pictures, and then slip him back into the water.

-I have always been a light gear nut (opens in a new browser, BVI on the FLY, another blog entry on fishing) and tried for ten years to get a 20 to 1 tarpon caught.
-With a good quality bait-caster spooled with 4-pound spider-wire, I caught dozens and dozens of tarpon on that rig, many into the 70-pound range but the 80 pounders alluded me.
+I have always been a light gear nut and tried for ten years to catch a 20-to-1 tarpon.
+With a good quality bait caster spooled with 4-pound spider wire, I caught dozens and dozens of tarpon on that rig, many into the 70-pound range, but the 80-pounders alluded me.

 With only 4-pound gear, the outcome was always the same.

-Upon being hooked, they would take off and leap a couple of times trying to throw the hook; then, they would come back to the boat and continue feeding in the lights like they were not hooked at all.
+Upon being hooked, they would take off and leap a couple of times, trying to throw the hook; then, they would return to the boat and continue feeding in the lights like they were not hooked.

 Using Light Gear on Tarpon

-With such light gear, it was not possible to put enough pressure on them to either upset them, to get them to run and tire themselves out, or tire them out with the added strain of swimming with so little resistance against them.
+With such light gear, it was impossible to put enough pressure on them to either upset them, to get them to run and tire themselves out, or tire them out with the added strain of swimming with so little resistance against them.

 It was on 10lb gear, and the tarpon was about 70 lbs.